eliranwong/ChatGPT-GUI/README.md

 * save conversations for offline use

-* search history, based on title or content; regular expression supported
+* search history, based on title or content

 * edit and save conversations

-* search and replace chat content; regular expression supported
+* search and replace chat content

 * support multiple database files for storing offline records; it helps users to organize different topics/categories/studies in separate files.

-* enter message with voice
+* enter message with voice-typing

 * use OpenAI image model to generate images

 * support system tray

+* choose to use regular expression for search and replace

 # Download and Setup (Windows)